 3 Talk about consent

 This is such an important message for teenagers.
 Any conversations about sex should start with consent.
 Consent is everything.
-In my teenage years I remember every talk being about teenage pregnancy and STD’s.
+In my teenage years I remember every talk being about teenage pregnancy, experimentation with toys, and STD’s.
 It was never about consent.
 Alexis Jones, founder of I Am That Girl, puts it far more eloquently than I can;

 “Pause.
 Take a moment to ask “I just want to make sure you’re ok with us having sex” It’s incredibly sexy.
 That makes any girl feel really taken care of.”